salomaoalves/salomaoalves.github.io/_posts/2022-10-19-nlp-comments.md

 ## Structure
 The projects is composed with the following folder and files:
   - **media_files** *folder* contain the txt files that can be used as source data
-  - **services** *folder* contain the python code responsible to scrap the data, treat it and apply some NLP methods (tokenization, n-gram, TF-IDF, Wordcloud) - also a sentiment analysis is done.
+  - **services** *folder* contain the python code responsible to scrap the data, treat it and apply some NLP methods (tokenization, n-gram, TF-IDF, Wordcloud) - also a sentiment analysis is done
   - **static** *folder* contain static data - like the CSS files, images, JS scripts, the created  n-gram in csv format
   - **templates** *folder* contain the html file used to show the information - front end part
   - **Dockerfile** *docker file* to deploy the app